kizniche/Mycodo/README.md

 wget -O mycodo-latest.tar.gz https://api.github.com/repos/kizniche/mycodo/tarball
 mkdir Mycodo
 tar xzf mycodo-latest.tar.gz -C Mycodo --strip-components=1
-cd Mycodo
+cd Mycodo/install
-sudo ./setup.sh
+sudo /bin/bash ./setup.sh
 ```

-Make sure the setup.sh finishes without error.
-A log of the setup.sh script output will be created at ~/Mycodo/setup.log.
+Make sure the setup.sh script finishes without errors.
+A log of the setup.sh script output will be created at ~/Mycodo/install/setup.log.

 If the install is successful, the web user interface should be accessible with your PI's IP address https://IPaddress/.
 The first time you visit this page, you will be prompted to create an admin user.
 Alternatively, an admin user may also be created with the following command: